onyiny-ang/git-your-own-adventure/README.md

 ```

 Once you've cloned it locally, we're going to assume, for the purposes of this
-tutorial, that you want to collaborate so you will need to check your remotes.
+tutorial, that you want to collaborate, so you will need to check your remotes.

 In the root directory of your clone, in a terminal, type: